 In recent years, cyberattacks against financial services and other industries have grown in number, size and sophistication.
 While cybercrime hasn’t altered the fact that the financial services industry deals with money, cybercrime has increased the speed and the consequences surrounding a breach.

-As a matter of fact, according to the 2017 Cost of a Data Breach Study, data breach costs in the financial sector are the highest among all industries except health care.
-The study, annually conducted by Ponemon Institute and sponsored by IBM Security, found that for each lost or stolen record containing sensitive and confidential information, the average cost for financial institutions in the U.S. is $336, or $111 more per record than the global average across industries.
+As a matter of fact, according to the 2018 Cost of a Data Breach Study, data breach costs in the financial sector are the highest among all industries except healthcare.
+The study, annually conducted by Ponemon Institute and sponsored by IBM Security, found that for each lost or stolen record containing sensitive and confidential information, the average cost for financial institutions in the U.S. is $206, or $58 more per record than the global average across industries.

 The study also found that the average cost of cybercrime for financial services companies globally has increased by more than 40 percent over the past three years, and the average number of breaches per company has more than tripled over the past five years.
 With financial services firms being targeted more than any other sector, we’re talking about millions of dollars annually.

 From regulatory compliance impediments to securing customer data and the risks associated with working with third-party vendors, the financial services industry is faced with a growing number of ever-evolving cybersecurity challenges.

 Today, banks and other financial institutions are increasingly dealing with a growing number of compliance mandates and security regulations.
 In fact, cyber security failures have prompted data privacy legislation in more than 40 U.S. states.
 And last year saw New York state pass first-in-the-nation regulation requiring banks, insurance companies and other financial services institutions regulated by the State Department of Financial Services to create detailed programs to protect consumer data and ensure employees are trained to identify threats.